 "It's not our job to appeal to the lowest common denominator, Doug - it's our job to raise it."

-When applied for fiction, the term Lowest Common Denominator means an execution that is designed to appeal to as many people at once as possible.
+When applied for fiction, the term Lowest Common Denominator means appealing to as many people at once as possible.

 From a more elitist point of view, if we assume that a significant percentage of Viewers Are Morons

-, it can be used to mean a work that is made to appeal only to them, instead of
+, it can mean a work that is made to appeal only

 .
 William Shakespeare

 , in particular, was a master of combining both Genius Bonus

 Not to be confused with The Lowest Cosmic Denominator